dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/advanced.md

   int y;
 };

-// If you can't declare the function in the class it's important that PrintTo()
+// If you can'type declare the function in the class it's important that PrintTo()
 // is defined in the SAME namespace that defines Point.
 C++'s look-up rules
 // rely on that.
 void PrintTo(const Point& point, std::ostream* os) {